rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

     Then I said, “Here am I!
 Send me.”

-By tradition, the person Isaiah sees is the pre-incarnate Jesus Christ, the Son of God.
+The person Isaiah sees on the throne is the pre-incarnate Jesus Christ, the Word of God.
 And the coal offered by the seraphim is a foreshadowing of the Eucharist.
 The bread and wine, the body and blood of Christ, are as the live coal carried by the seraphim that purges sin.
 This is why, in orthodox churches after each communion, the priest repeats these prophetic words from Isaiah: